Booker T. Washington Memorial half dollar: Release

 The coins were offered by the Booker T. Washington Birthplace Memorial Commission, and were priced at $1 each for the Philadelphia and San Francisco issues, while the lower mintage Denver issue sold for $1.50 each.
 During this first year, 200,000 sets were issued, with an additional 800,000 coins intended for sale as singles minted at Philadelphia.
 Despite the large number sold, many of the coins were either melted or released into circulation.

-In the following years, instead of being offered directly by the Booker T. Washington Birthplace Memorial Commission, the coins would be offered by coin firms which worked as authorized agents of the commission.
+From 1947 through the end of the series in 1951, instead of being offered directly by the Booker T. Washington Birthplace Memorial Commission, the coins would be offered by coin firms which worked as authorized agents of the commission, notably Stack's.
 By then, both sales and mintage figures had considerably declined, and would continue to decline for the rest of the program.
-One exception to this trend is the 1950 San Francisco and 1951 Philadelphia issues, which the commission sold as a part of a promotion which also involved schools and hospitals.
+(After around 1.7 million were minted across three mints in 1946, the numbers dropped to 300,000 the following year, 60,000 in 1948, and 36,000 in 1949).
+The exceptions to this trend are the 1950 San Francisco and 1951 Philadelphia issues, which the commission sold as a part of a promotion which also involved schools and hospitals.
 However, a considerable portion of the mintage of these coins would still be returned to the mint in the following years for melting.